-In the Fall 2018 Semester the CMSA will be hosting a seminar on Hodge and Noether-Lefschetz loci, run by Hossein Movasati (IMPA).
-The seminar will occur weekly on Thursdays at 1:30 in room G10 of the CMSA.
+In the Fall 2018 Semester the CMSA will be hosting a seminar on Hodge and Noether-Lefschetz loci, with lectures given by Hossein Movasati (IMPA).
+The seminar will occur weekly on Wednesday at 1:30 in room G10 of the CMSA.

 The schedule below will be updated as talks are confirmed.